vigoux/notifier.nvim/README.md

     "lsp"  -- LSP status updates
   },
   notify = {
-    clear_time = 5000, -- Time in milisecond before removing a vim.notifiy notification, 0 to make them sticky
+    clear_time = 5000, -- Time in milliseconds before removing a vim.notify notification, 0 to make them sticky
     min_level = vim.log.levels.INFO, -- Minimum log level to print the notification
   },
   component_name_recall = false -- Whether to prefix the title of the notification by the component name